freelabz/secator/README.md

 `secsy` is designed to not waste your time and make you efficient at vulnerability assessments, with the following feature set:

-* **Curated list of tools**: tools integrated to `secsy` are carefully chosen to be **fast**, **efficient**, **well-mainted**, and have **structured output** (JSON, JSON lines, CSV, XML).
+* **Curated list of commands**: commands integrated to `secsy` are carefully chosen to be **fast**, **efficient**, **well-mainted**, and have **structured output** (JSON, JSON lines, CSV, XML).

-* **Unified input options**: tools belonging to the same category will have the same input options, while still retaining the capability to add tool-specific options.
+* **Unified input options**: commands belonging to the same category will have the same input options, while still retaining the capability to add tool-specific options.

-* **Unified output schema**: tools belonging to the same category will have a unified output schema, allowing you to run multiple tools and aggregate results quickly.
+* **Unified output schema**: commands belonging to the same category will have a unified output schema, allowing you to run multiple commands and aggregate results quickly.

 * **CLI and library usage**: